sockeqwe/website-old/_posts/2014-09-15-fragmentargs.md

 }
 {% endhighlight %}

 You may have noticed the statement `FragmentArgs.inject(this);` in  `Fragment.onCreate(Bundle)`.
 In this call your fragment gets connected to the generated code.
 You may ask yourself: _"Do I have to override onCreate(Bundle) in every Fragment to add the inject() method call?"_ .
 The answer is no. A powerful feature is that `FragmentArgs.inject(this);` supports inheritance.
-You simply need to insert this line into your _base fragment_ and make all your fragments extending this base fragment:
+You simply need to insert this line into your _base fragment_ and extend all your fragments from this base fragment:

 {% highlight java %}
 public class BaseFragment extends Fragment {